If you haven’t been to a gig before, then your first mosh pit is likely going to be quite the experience!

 If someone falls down, pick them back up.

-A mosh pit is a place to dance and be energetic, but they can be very dangerous If you fall down, as you can easily get trampled and badly hurt.
+A mosh pit is a place to dance and be energetic, but they can be very dangerous if you fall down, as you can easily get trampled and badly hurt.

-Let’s imagine that you fell down.
-I’m guessing that you would want someone to help you up, so make sure that you do it for someone else.
+I’m guessing that you would want someone to help you up.

 One of the first times I joined a mosh pit was at a gig for The Damned, back when I was around 15.